Section 2 - Disclosure Products

 |Option 2a & 2b||£35 for first or one-off application.
 If applicant creates account which results in identification and verification being required once then future Level 2 applications will cost £23.|

 Options 2a and 2b allow those individuals that may require a number of Level 2 disclosures to save money.
 It will also reduce the inconvenience of having to complete personal information with each application.
 This option will benefit those individuals who are in temporary work or short term contracts and switching employers, or those whose employers carry out periodic checks.

-Question 16: Which price option do you prefer for the Level
+Question 16: Which price option do you prefer for the Level 2 product?

 The proposed costs will be subject to review once the final consultation outcome is known.
 It is our intention to review costs periodically.

 Under the current system for standard and enhanced disclosures certain positions for volunteers for certain qualifying voluntary organisations are entitled to free checks.
 Scottish Ministers meet the cost of these checks to support the voluntary sector.

 Question 17: Is it proportionate that the free checks should continue for volunteers who obtain Level 2 disclosures?